BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 $sh path/to/validate.sh [args]

-It prints a brief help message when no arguments provided; otherwise, use as, e.g:
+- it prints a brief help message when no arguments provided; otherwise, use as, e.g:

-sh validate.sh input_dir_or_file output[.html] --auto-fix --normalize
+sh validate.sh input_dir_or_file output[.html] --auto-fix --profile=notstrict

 Validation result is saved to the output file.
 When the '.html' file extension is used, the XML validation response is auto-transformed to HTML with Javascript (similar to